 “This phone is awesome, but it was much too expensive and the screen is not big enough”

-The sentiment analysis service handles also complex language structures which play a major role in sentiment analysis, such as negation or comparative sentences.
+Complex language structures, such as negation or comparative sentences, play a major role in sentiment analysis.
 Deep Linguistic Analysis automatically handles these structures and can capture the difference between opinions like: